langchain-ai/langsmith-cookbook/README.md

 - [Q&A System Correctness](./testing-examples/qa-correctness/qa-correctness.ipynb): evaluate your retrieval-augmented Q&A pipeline on a dataset.
 Iterate, improve, and keep testing.
 - [Evaluating Q&A Systems with Dynamic Data](./testing-examples/dynamic-data/testing_dynamic_data.ipynb): use evaluators that dereference a labels to handle data that changes over time.
+- [Evaluating an Agent's intermediate steps](./testing-examples/agent_steps/evaluating_agents.ipynb): compare the sequence of actions taken by an agent to an expected trajectory to grade effective tool use.
 - [Comparison Evals](./testing-examples/comparing-runs/comparing-qa.ipynb): use labeled preference scoring to contrast system versions and determine the most optimal outputs.
 - You can incorporate LangSmith in your existing testing framework:
     - [LangSmith in Pytest](./testing-examples/pytest/) benchmark your chain in pytest and assert aggregate metrics meet the quality bar.